Bariatric Diet for Long-term, Post-op Success

 Stop eating as soon as you begin to feel full.
 Do not “stuff” yourself, as this may cause your stomach pouch to stretch – or worse, burst – causing long-term problems and complications.

 Once you are eating solid foods, do not take in liquid calories.
 While your diet begins with liquids, it should not include liquid calories once you have progressed to solid foods.
-Liquids will pass through the restricted stomach, you will not feel full and can cause you not to lose weight.
+Liquids will pass through the restricted stomach, which will make you not feel full, and can cause you not to lose weight.

 How to Ensure You Successfully Maintain Post-op Weight Loss

 All successful bariatric surgery patients have two things in common: they followed their dietary recommendations closely and they initiated a regular exercise program.

 Within a few days after surgery, you should begin walking and start other light physical activity.
 It is essential that within four to six weeks after surgery, you begin a regular exercise program.

 Initially, this may simply be walking around the neighborhood four times a week for 40 to 60 minutes.
 In 3 to 4 months post-op, it will also involve low-impact resistance training, such as swimming, light weightlifting and rowing.
 This will guarantee not only sustained weight loss, but it will also improve your stamina, energy level and overall health.